CharvitZalavadiya/NextJS/README.md

 7. Dev and prod build system

 #### Prerequisites

 - HTML, CSS, JavaScript strong unserstanding
 - ES6+ features
 - React fundamentals

-***
+---

 ## 2 : Hello World

 - To create a new project write the following command :

   - npx create-next-app@latest
   - then configure your project as per needed

 - To start the server enter the following command :
   - npm run dev

+---

+## 3 : Project Structure

+- Go through video for better understanding

+---

+## 4 : React Server Components (RSC)

+- React Server Components is a new architecture introduced by the React team in version 18 which was quickly embraced by Next.js
+- The architecture introduces a new way of creating React components, splitting them into two types:
+  - Server components
+    - In Next.js, all components are Server components by default
+    - They have the ability to run tasks like reading files or fetching data from a database
+    - However, they don't have the ability to use hooks or handle user interactions

+  - Client components
+    - To create a Client component, it's necessary to add "use client" at the top of the component file
+    - Client components can't perform tasks like reading files, but they have the ability to use hooks and manage interactions